Jokowi was seated at the first row of Pope Francis funeral, a series with Trump - ExBulletin

 Jokowi was seated at the first row of Pope Francis funeral, a series with Trump

-Vatican City, Kompas.com – Indonesian representatives for the funeral of Pope Francis, namely the former president Joko Widodo or Jokowi, sat in the front row.
+The screenshot of the video during Pope Francis funeral to Santo Petrus Field, Vatican on Saturday (04/26/2025), showed former Indonesian president Joko Widodo seated in the front row, when US President Donald Trump arrived.
+(AP video)

-Read also: List of 107 State guests at the Pope Francis cemetery, Indonesia presents
+Vatican City, Florespos.net The representative of Indonesia for the funeral of Pope Francis, namely the former president Joko Widodo or Jokowi, sat in the front row.

-In the show of Video APThe position of the Jokowi seat was seen when Trump entered the funeral ceremony with First Lady Melania.
+In the broadcast of the AP video, the Jokowi chair post was seen when Trump entered the funeral ceremony with First Lady Melania.

 Jokowi appeared with a black suit, a white shirt, a black tie and a black cap.